docker/docs/datacenter/dtr/2.4/reference/cli/index.md

 keywords: dtr, install, uninstall, configure
 ---

-This tool has commands to install, configure, and back up Docker Trusted Registry (DTR).
+This tool has commands to install, configure, and backup Docker Trusted Registry (DTR).
 It also allows uninstalling DTR.
 By default the tool runs in interactive mode.
 It prompts you for the values needed.